larsid/netfl/README.md

 Using its **native abstractions for tasks, devices, and networks**, NetFL allows researchers to configure and execute FL experiments in a **declarative and reproducible** manner, providing realistic evaluations of algorithms under non-ideal, real-world conditions.

 Under the hood, NetFL leverages [Fogbed](https://github.com/larsid/fogbed) for distributed network emulation and [Flower](https://github.com/adap/flower) for federated learning orchestration.
-These libraries provide robust foundations for virtualization and FL training, and NetFL integrates and extends them into a **unified framework designed specifically for FL research in IoT and Edge Computing**.
+These libraries provide robust foundations for virtualization and FL training, and NetFL integrates and extends them into a **unified framework designed specifically for FL research in IoT and Fog/Edge Computing**.

 ## Installation